Carter Ernst Dog Sculpture in “True North” Exhibit

 When school is not in session, the community at large can utilize the walking trails, picnic tables, and playground equipment at these nicely decorated parks with beautiful outdoor spaces.

 A few of the Spark Parks and Houston schools in which Carter Ernst has participated:

 Carter Ernst has been a part of these and numerous other public art projects.

-Carter Ernst’s exhibits and works have been viewed at the Nave Museum in Victoria, Texas; Redbud Gallery in Houston and the Art Car Museum in Houston among other places.
+Carter Ernst’s exhibits and works have been on display at the Nave Museum in Victoria, Texas; Redbud Gallery in Houston and the Art Car Museum in Houston among other places.

-You might have enjoyed a closer look at Ernst’s remarkable canine work of art as well as the other sculptures on display had you visited the Heights in Houston, Texas when this “True North” exhibit was on display.
-At least you can get an idea of what it was like by seeing the photos I took and which are displayed in this post.
+You might have enjoyed a closer look at Ernst’s remarkable canine work of art, as well as the other sculptures on display, had you visited the Heights in Houston, Texas when this “True North” exhibit was on display.
+At least you can get an idea of what it was like by seeing the photos I took and which are in this post.

 My hubby and I certainly enjoyed our time exploring this beautiful boulevard.
-It has trees, benches, a walking and jogging trail, gazebo, World War II memorial, and more.
-Across the street from it is a fantastic children’s fenced in playground called Donovan Park.
-Also facing Heights Boulevard is August Antiques.
-It has a wide array of items from the past and well worth a visit.
+It has trees, benches, a walking and jogging trail, gazebo, World War II Memorial, and more.
+Across the street from it is a fantastic children’s fenced-in playground called Donovan Park.
+Also facing Heights Boulevard is Marmion Park and August Antiques.
+The antique store has a wide array of items from the past and well worth a visit.

-Temporary “True North” sculpture exhibits and ones like it just add to the enjoyment of this pretty part of town!
+Temporary “True North” sculpture exhibits and ones like it just add to the enjoyment of this beautiful part of town!